Michelangelo's David

 Michelangelo's Life and Artistic Journey

 Michelangelo, a renowned Italian Renaissance painter, architect, sculptor, and poet, was born in Caprese, a small village near Arezzo, on March 6, 1475, in Tuscany.
-When still a baby, Michelangelo was given up to a family of stonemasons.
+When still an infant, Michelangelo was given up to a family of stonemasons.
 Domenico Ghirlandaio, a painter, was introduced to him.
+As soon as Michelangelo turned 13, his father decided to apprentice him to a renowned Florentine painter's workshop, realising early on that his son had little involvement in the family business.
+For several months, Michelangelo studied panel and fresco painting techniques there.

-Spending time with the Medici family from 1488 to 1492 gave Michelangelo access to Florence's social elite and allowed him to study under the renowned sculptor Bertoldo di Giovanni.
+Spending time with the Medici family from 1488 to 1492 gave Michelangelo access to Florence's social elite.
+It allowed him to study under the renowned sculptor Bertoldo di Giovanni.
 "Battle of the Centaurs" and "Madonna Seated on a Step," which are currently on display at Casa Buonarroti in Florence, are two of the earliest relief sculptures that have survived from these years.
+Because of the secularism, humanism, and independence displayed in his sculptures and artwork, Michelangelo proved to be a model of the Renaissance.
+His religious scenes portrayed genuine emotions, including joy and suffering.
+His figurines were all realistic rather than "glorified."

-It was during 1501–1504 in Florence, where he took up the challenge to create this massive statue of "David."
+Michelangelo's sculpture David serves as an example of individualism.
+The sculpture shows a young man with a fresh face and a massively built teenager who is prepared for combat.
+It was during 1501–1504 in Florence, that he took up the challenge to create this massive statue of "David."
 He finished this 14-foot-tall enormous figure in almost 2.5 years of labour.

 The veins and muscles on Michelangelo's David, which is a close-up of a human body (High Renaissance), are examples of his anatomical studies.
 He portrays individualism in this sculpture by displaying physical realism and emotive facial expressions.